 Born on April 29, 1926, in Tallahassee, Florida, Carrie Pittman Davis Meek was the daughter of sharecroppers Willie and Carrie Pittman and granddaughter of a slave.

 Growing up in segregated Tallahassee as the youngest of 12 siblings, she excelled both academically and athletically.
-Meek attended Florida A&M University (formerly known as Florida A&M College for Negroes), where she not only thrived as an honors student but also distinguished herself as a star athlete in track and field.
-During her college years, she became a Delta Sigma Theta sorority member.
+Meek attended Florida A&M University (formerly known as Florida A&M College for Negroes), where she not only thrived as an honors student, but also distinguished herself as a star athlete in track and field.
+During her college years, she became a member of Delta Sigma Theta sorority.
 In 1946, she graduated with a bachelor's degree in biology and physical education.

 During an era when Black individuals were barred from pursuing graduate education in Florida, the state sponsored her tuition to attend graduate school in the northern United States.
 In 1948, she earned a Master of Science (M.S.) degree in public health and physical education from the University of Michigan, marking the beginning of her journey towards a remarkable career in public service.